 Don’t be pressured by growing your business fast; most businesses fail because of accelerated growth.
 Doing things on your own in the beginning will help you become business-savvy and give you valuable experience.

-Starting your own business isn’t as simple as it sounds.
+Starting your Home Service Direct isn’t as simple as it sounds.
 It involves dedication and commitment.
 If you find yourself not enjoying it, don’t drag yourself into it.
 Get yourself some real-life experience by working for a digital marketing agency, do some side hustle work, and slowly transition into starting your business.
 It’s not the fastest route, but it’s safe and it gives you a greater chance of succeeding in a competitive industry.